SciCatProject/scitacean/docs/reference/developer/coding-conventions.rst

 `numpy docstring format <https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html>`_.
 We use a tool to automatically insert type hints into the docstrings.
 Our format, therefore, deviates from the default numpy example given by the link above.
-The example below shows how docstrings should be laid out in scowl including spacing and punctuation.
+The example below shows how docstrings should be laid out in scitacean including spacing and punctuation.

 .. code-block:: python